Sleep apnea is a common, under-diagnosed disorder whose full health implications are only now being fully understood. Research can include:

 3) Clinical Trials - Clinical trials are one type of clinical research that involve CPAP users.

-Obstructive Sleep Apnea (OSA) is a condition in which a patient's muscles and tissues in the throat and air passage relax while sleeping, and this impedes the flow of air into the lungs due to a blockage of the airway.
-This can occur many times per night in the sleep cycle and especially during the REM sleep stages.
 Apnea is Greek for "without breath."
+Obstructive Sleep Apnea (OSA) is a condition in which a person's muscles and tissues in the throat and air passage relax while sleeping.
+The tissues impede the flow of air into the lungs due to the blockage of the airway.
+This can occur many times per night in the sleep cycle, especially during the REM sleep stages.

-The scientific standard of an apneic event is the patient must stop breathing for at least 10 seconds per event and have an overall blood oxygen desaturation level of 3 % to 4 percent along with certain potential changes in EEG frequencies and data.
-If a person has 5 or more of any type of events per hour of sleep then they can be clinically diagnosed with Sleep Apnea.
+The scientific standard for an apneic event is when you stop breathing for at least 10 seconds.
+There must be an overall blood oxygen desaturation level of 3 to 4 percent along with certain potential changes in EEG frequencies and data.
+If a person has 5 or more of any type of event per hour of sleep, then they are clinically diagnosed with sleep apnea.

-The body responds to this lack of oxygen by arousing, or waking from sleep.
-This cycle leads to the patient being unable to get the needed quantity of restful sleep and results in:
+The body responds to the lack of oxygen by arousing, or waking, from sleep.
+This cycle leads to the person being unable to get the needed quantity of restful sleep and may result in:

-In Central Sleep Apnea a person stops breathing throughout the night, not due to a blocked air passage, but because the brain temporarily stops sending signals to the muscles that control breathing.
+- In Central Sleep Apnea (CSA), a person stops breathing throughout the night, not due to a blocked air passage, but because the brain temporarily stops sending signals to the muscles that control breathing.

-BiPAP therapy can be used to assist persons with Central Sleep Apnea.
-The BiPAP machine sends air in an inhale/exhale pattern helping a person to breath.
+BiPAP therapy can be used to assist persons with central sleep apnea.
+The BiPAP machine provides air pressure in an inhale/exhale pattern helping a person to breathe.

 CPAP.com Newsletter: Educate your Family and Friends About Sleep Apnea

 - CPAP stands for Continuous Positive Airway Pressure.
 CPAP therapy is the most commonly recommended, and the most effective, treatment for obstructive sleep apnea.